Pumpapa/minimalmagic/content/SE/LanguageProcessing.md

 }
 ```

-{{<figure `Assembly` `/images/SE1.ASM.png` right 40 >}}
+{{<figure `Assembly` `/images/SE/SE1.ASM.png` right 40 >}}

 ## Assembly

-* labels are at the beginning of a line followed by a colon.
+* Labels are at the beginning of a line followed by a colon.
 They are used for jump-to (jmp) or jump-on-greater (jg).
-* most lines have the form  `opc oprnd` where `opc` is an opcode: the name of an ISA instruction, and `oprnd` are the zero or more operands that instruction requires.
+* Most lines have the form  `opc oprnd` where `opc` is an opcode: the name of an ISA instruction, and `oprnd` are the zero or more operands that instruction requires.
 * `%rbp` is the frame pointer; local variables are indexed off that pointer
 * So `movl	$55, -8(%rbp)` is a long move of the decimal value 55 into the local variable `s` which 'lives' 8 bytes below the frame pointer (`%rbp`)
 * A macro mechanism where a set of instructions can be given a name, such that using the name will lead to those instructions being inserted.
 * `cmpl	$30, -12(%rbp)`
 `jg	LBB0_4`
 compares `i` (located 12 bytes below the frame pointer) with 30 and jumps (i.e. exits the loop) if it is greater.
-* note that by using labels we avoid having to count the number of instruction bytes.
+* Note that by using labels we avoid having to count the number of instruction bytes.
 The assembler translates the label to an appropriate offset.
-* the C language statement `s += i;` translates to three instructions: `i` is put in the general purpose register `eax`, then `s` is added to it, and then the result is stored in `s`.
+* The C language statement `s += i;` translates to three instructions: `i` is put in the general purpose register `eax`, then `s` is added to it, and then the result is stored in `s`.

 ## Machine Language